yizi0511/sta_663_vae/README.md

 4. Install the packages into the environment: ```pip install -r requirements.txt```
 5. Install our package locally: ```python setup.py install``` or from TestPyPI <br/>
 `pip install -i https://test.pypi.org/simple/ simplevae`
+6. Start using it in Python3: `import vae`

 # Data Set: